Osprey (Yr6) 2025 - 2026

 Physical Education

 There are 2 PE lessons each week when in school.
-Please come to school in your uniform and bring your PE kit on a Tuesday and Wednesday.
+Please come to school in PE kit on a Monday and bring your uniform to change in to later.
+On a Tuesday, please come to school in your uniform and bring your PE kit to change in to.
 Could children please make sure that they are not wearing earrings/can take them out on P.E. days and that hair is tied back.

 Homework